hazelcast/hazelcast-reference-manual/src/DataSerialization.md

 For a faster serialization of objects, avoiding reflection and long class names, Hazelcast recommends you implement `com.hazelcast.nio.serialization.IdentifiedDataSerializable` which is a slightly better version of `DataSerializable`.

-`DataSerializable` uses reflection to create a class instance, as mentioned in the [DataSerializable section](#dataserializable).
-But, `IdentifiedDataSerializable` uses a factory for this purpose and it is faster during deserialization which requires new instance creations.
+`DataSerializable` uses reflection to create a class instance, as mentioned in [Implementing DataSerializable](#implementing-dataserializable).
+But `IdentifiedDataSerializable` uses a factory for this purpose and it is faster during deserialization, which requires new instance creations.

+#### getID and getFactoryId Methods

 `IdentifiedDataSerializable` extends `DataSerializable` and introduces two new methods.